 Understanding Electrical Cardioversion

 Cardioversion is most often a scheduled procedure.
-But in some cases, it may be done as an emergency treatment.
-This is done if symptoms are severe.
-You will be given medicine to make you sleep through the procedure.
+But in some cases, it may be done as an emergency treatment, if symptoms are severe.
+During electrical cardioversion, you will be given medicine to make you sleepy.

 Why electrical cardioversion is done